mharmanani/hangman-cli/README.md

 # Hangman CLI
-A simple command line interface to play hangman on the terminal.
+A simple command line interface to play hangman on the terminal, with multiple languages supported.